A PARENTS GUIDE TO OUR SCHOOL

 All pupils at Longdon Park School have access to a broad and balanced curriculum.
 At the School we believe that the word ‘curriculum’ should be interpreted in its widest meaning.
 It is every planned learning experience the pupils have as a member of the school, both learnt formally within a lesson or informally outside the classroom throughout the whole School day.
 It is all the planned activities that we organise in order to promote learning, personal growth and development.
 Teachers, support staff and instructors structure these experiences to ensure that they have the most positive effect on the attainment, progress and personal development of all pupils.

-The overall aim of the curriculum is to enable all the young people at Longdon Park School to become Successful Learners, Con dent Individuals and Responsible Citizens.
+The overall aim of the curriculum is to enable all the young people at Longdon Park School to become Successful Learners, Confident Individuals and Responsible Citizens.
 We aim to achieve this by supporting the following key principles:

 Commitment to National Curriculum

 While independent school regulations do not require National Curriculum coverage, Longdon Park School is committed to covering the New National Curriculum (incorporating recent statutory changes) wherever possible and its programmes of study.
-This commitment must however be consistent with any statement of SEN or Health Care Plan for any young person which may well prioritise particular subjects or key areas of learning.
+This commitment must however be consistent with any Education Health and Care Plan for any young person which may well prioritise particular subjects or key areas of learning.

 As a Special Needs School providing for the needs of boys and girls with social and communication difficulties and ASD, we are committed to the principle that all pupils, regardless of ability, race, cultural background or gender, have a right to the highest quality of education we can provide.
 This means that we seek to ensure; breadth and balance for all; appropriate levels of expectation and genuine challenge and relevance; continuity and progression in learning.